 - Accessible mobile version.
 SaaS solutions allow clients to work whenever they like and however they like, accessing data from their device of choice.

-Although the SaaS software market already offers different project management tools, some organizations prefer to develop custom ones.
+Although the software market already offers different SaaS based project management tools, some organizations prefer to develop custom ones.
 Building a custom tool is more expensive than adopting off-the-shelf software because of initial investments.
 However, custom-built tools pay off in the long term and bring benefits like the following:

 - Industry-specific features that usually are not available in common tools